 Yesterday’s just a memory, tomorrow is never what it’s supposed to be.

-Those are just a few of the “banners” we lived by in the late 60′s and early 70′s.
-As many of you who follow my blogs know, I have had a unique life experience.
+Those are just a few of the “banners” we lived by in the late 1960s and early 1970s.
+I have had a unique life experience.
 I guess choosing forego motherhood and not being tied down to much in the way of conventional thinking allowed me to gladly move from one life venue to another.

 Yes.
 I was a hippie for a while.
 I mean, how could I not be?
 After my rather sketchy high school education, I got married, just one month after graduating.
 I was 18.
 It was 1966.
-I had lived through racial riots in Watts, just twenty or so miles from our house.
-Ashes from the burning buildings fell on our front lawn in Pacoima, CA, in the then, not so bad area of the San Fernando Valley.
+I had lived through racial riots in Watts, near Los Angeles—just twenty or so miles from our house.
+Ashes from the burning buildings fell on our front lawn in Pacoima, CA, in the then, not-so-bad area of the San Fernando Valley.
 It was an exciting time of change, demanded by the people.
 Racial issues were being forced into the open.
 The Vietnam War was being protested.
 People were demanding change in corporate America and in the Government.
 Kennedy had been shot.
-We were just about to put a man on the moon.
+We just put a man on the moon.

 Anyway, getting back to hippie dippie.
-We finally moved into our own little rented house in Napa on a couple of acres of fruit trees.
+Rick and I finally moved into our own little rented house in Napa on a couple of acres of fruit trees.
 I had a ringer-washer, no dishwasher, a living room, kitchen, bedroom, and bathroom.
 It was probably about 600 square feet, but it was MINE!
-All MINE! (evil laugh).
+All MINE!

 The novelty of being “Sadie, Married Lady” wore off quickly and I realized what a mistake I had made.
 OMG!!!!
 I was trapped in normalville!
 Everything that was important was happening in San Francisco!
-What was I doing there cleaning, cooking, and putting up with my mother-in-law’s constant demand for grandchildren.
+What was I doing in a small town, cleaning, cooking, and putting up with my mother-in-law’s constant demand for grandchildren.
 No way.
 I wanted more from life.
 I didn’t drive.
 Rick wouldn’t let me.
 I felt trapped.
-I couldn’t work.
+I couldn’t get a job or go back to school.
 Rick didn’t want his wife working.
-Even though he worked for Kaiser Steel as a machinist, and was on strike more often than working it seemed.
-Later, after his grandmother gave him a “tongue-lashing,” he let me take a couple of part time jobs and I enrolled in college.
+Later, after his grandmother gave him a “tongue-lashing,” and he grudgingly let me take a couple of part time jobs and I enroll in college.

 Thinking about that scenario now, I am reminded of Scarlett O’Hara in Gone With the Wind.
-She always wanted to be soft, kind, generous, and loving like her mother instead of the fiery, ambitious, manipulative vixen she was.
+She yearned to be soft, kind, generous, and loving like her mother instead of the fiery, ambitious, manipulative vixen she was.
 No use.
 Scarlett would forever be Scarlett.
 But what did I know then?
-Nadda.
+Nada.

 After the “shift,” I asked where we lived.
 “We don’t live anywhere, but home is Golden Gate Park,” was the answer.
 Huh?
 Where?
 Usually we “crashed” in “pads” of other hippies.
 Some liked to sleep outside in the vast Park.
 We ate whatever we could in the way of pre-made food, deli sandwiches, candy bars, chips, etc.